top of page

 This is a spacious and lofty apartment, brilliantly lighted by four large windows, which can be seen outside, just beneath the dials of the clock.
 In this chamber the bellringers assemble with their services are required, each one standing by a rope which descends to the floor from the ceiling above.
 An apparatus used in ‘chiming’ the bells is also contained in this room.
 A few words in explanation of the two different modes of ringing the bells will be appropriate here.

 The bells may either be ‘rung’ or ‘chimed’.
 When the former method is employed a man is required at each bell, and by pulling upon the rope, which is fastened to and passes over a large wheel attached to the bell, each and all are swung to and fro in a certain order of succession, producing that loud and agreeable harmony with which we are familiar, when listening to a well-rung peal of bells in full play.
 ‘Chiming’ requires fewer hands; in the case of St Luke’s Bells, three men are sufficient.
 The method consists in striking the tongue against the bell, instead of as in the former case, swinging the bell against the tongue.
 Much less exertion is required on the part of the operator, and a much smaller volume of sound is produced.
+The bells of St Luke’s are usually ‘Chimed’ but on great occasions they are ‘rung’ by the order and at the expense of the Corporation.
+On practice nights, which is Monday, they are always ‘rung’ as residents in the immediate neighbourhood are made duly sensible on the deafest side of their heads.
+On the walls of the chamber used by the bellringers four boards are affixed recording special performances at different dates.
+The first took place in 1850, during the incumbency of the Rev C. W. Lawrence, when eight ringers, under the conductorship of John Heron Sen, executed a series of ‘Grandsire Triples’, involving 5,040 changes in two hours and fifty minutes.

 On June 20th 1874, the Rev J. R. Eyre became incumbent, the same feat was accomplished, under the leadership of Thomas Beacal, in three hours and five minutes; again, on the 15th October 1878, another performance of the same character took place, under the conductorship of R. S. Mann, and was executed, like that of 1850, in 2 hours and fifty minutes.